 Pennsylvania Dutch Apple Pie

 The Streusel Topping:

 The Streusel Topping is fast and easy since it’s made with melted butter.
-I like to toss it in the fridge for a while and it bakes up better.
-It can be knocked out several days ahead of time but you’ll want it refrigerated for at least 30 minutes.
+Toss it in the fridge for an hour and it bakes up better, holding its shape.
+It can be knocked out several days ahead of time but you’ll want it refrigerated for at least an hour.

-Keep in mind that when you make a streusel topping unless you weigh the ingredients. you’ll want to test it.
-Give a bit of it a good squeeze and if it holds together, you’re golden.
-If it’s too crumbly, work with it a little more and if needed add just a teensy bit more butter.
+When you make a streusel topping always, test it.
+Take a small handful and give it a squeeze.
+If it holds together, you’re golden.
+If too crumbly, work it a little more, and if needed add a teensy bit more butter.
+Too wet?
+Add a touch more flour.

+Pennsylvania Dutch Apple Pie